 The overwhelming majority of students served by DC-CAP are from low-income, minority, single-parent households and are the first in their families to attend college.

 DC-CAP is unique from other college access programs around the country for two reasons.
 First, every DC public and public charter high school student is eligible for DC-CAP services, regardless of academic history, grade point average, family income, citizenship status, ethnicity, special education eligibility, delinquency or juvenile criminal history.
 Unlike other programs, DC-CAP believes in an expansive approach to college access.
-Whereas many other programs set criteria that disqualify students from participation, the principle operating philosophy at DC-CAP is that every single high school students has the right to an opportunity to improve their quality of life through a college education.
+Whereas many other programs set criteria that disqualify students from participation, the principle operating philosophy at DC-CAP is that every single high school student has the right to an opportunity to improve their quality of life through a college education.
 The second unique feature of DC-CAP is that we continue to support the students for up to five years after high school graduation so that they have the best chance of completing their education.